mahume/cliri/README.md

 # Liri Node App
-CLI version of the infamous Apple Siri interface
+CLI version of the infamously bad Apple Siri interface

 ## Getting Started
 1. Begin by typing in the following code into the command line: